 Edges: About 8 inches apart

-When one panel protrudes farther than its neighbor, the finishing process becomes impossible to do correctly when the panel joints are butted together.
+When one panel protrudes farther than its neighbor, the finishing process becomes difficult to do correctly when the panel joints are butted together.

 So the cure is usually to tightly space screws along the edges.
 Does this mean that more screws are better?
 In a sense, yes.
 But that is only part of the story.
 Spacing screws too closely on the edges can cause the edges to crumble.
 While finishing can fix the occasional chipped or gouged edge, you want the hanging process to be as perfect as possible in order to reduce those post-process fixes.

 Drywall Screw Spacing for the Wall Field

 Field: About 16 inches apart

 The field of the drywall is the inner area of each sheet.
 It is everything but the edges.
 The field is considered a more stable area.
 Both the International Residential Code (IRC) and USG, the manufacturer of Sheetrock, say that maximum field screw spacing for wall drywall is 16 inches.
 Some builders like to space fasteners tighter than that, so they go down to 12 inches.